bscheibel/edt-ts/README.md

 The manufacturing use case data was originally in yaml form, converted to XES and then to csv.

 To start the script in terminal: python time_series.py {running, manufacturing}.
+Per default, the running example use case is started.

 Parameters that have to be set: \
 *use_case: if one of the existing use cases is to be reproduced, just enter the use case name e.g. running, manufacturing \